CODARcode/PerformanceAnalysis/MILOF/README.md

 # Example

-[[1]] The following example code illustrates the basic usage of online anomaly detection function.
+[[1]] The following example code illustrates the basic usage of our online anomaly detection function.

-First, configure the parameters in the analyzer section of the configuration file (e.g., chimbuko.cfg).
+First, configure the parameters in the [Analyzer] section of the configuration file (e.g., chimbuko.cfg).

 Then, call the only anomaly detection API by: